instantiator/blog-source/blog-site/content/post/number-jam.md

 {{< youtube cXMizTx0x60 >}}

-We wanted to share this as a warning to other cat owners.
+We wanted to share this as a warning to other cat owners, neighbours, and friends.

 > **⚠️ Always check the wheel arches before you drive.**

-Before posting the video, though, we needed to obscure the number plate...
+Before posting the video, though, we needed to obscure the number plate.

 I asked Gemini to do it.
 Gemini, fairly enough, pointed out that this would require a subscription.
 That seemed a lot for one video.

-_How hard could it be?_
+There didn't seem to be anything freely available or open source that could do this... _How hard could it be?_

 # Building `number-jam`